tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The body of the "status_request" extension from the server MUST be a CertificateStatus structure as defined in {{RFC6066}}, which is interpreted as defined in {{!RFC6960}}.

+Note: status_request_v2 extension ({{!RFC6961}}) is deprecated.
+TLS 1.3 servers
+MUST NOT act upon its presence or information in it when processing Client Hello, in particular they MUST NOT send the status_request_v2 extension in the Encrypted Extensions, Certificate Request or the Certificate messages.
+TLS 1.3 servers MUST be able to process Client Hello messages that include it, as it MAY be sent by clients that wish to use it in earlier protocol versions.

 A server MAY request that a client present an OCSP response with its certificate by sending an empty "status_request" extension in its